-Breakfast and lunch are served daily at each building.
-We encourage you to utilize the district meal program but families may elect to send lunch from home for their children.
+Families may elect to send lunch from home for their children.
 Please think of food safety and realize lunches may be at room temperature for more than four hours.
 Also, appropriate nutrition is essential for students who bring cold lunch as children need a good source of protein, fruits, vegetables and whole grains.
 Milk can be purchased at school for \$0.50.
 Carbonated beverages /soft drinks are not allowed at any time.
 Parents may not bring fast food lunches to school.
 For any questions or concerns about the school nutrition program, please contact the Food & Nutrition Services Department at 515-957-3432 or email at school.nutrition@southeastpolk.org.